 As a mother- I work overtime to continually counteract my daughter’s negative statements with positive ones.
 I’ve also forked over a cool, $399 for new frames and spent many an early morning before she heads to school burning my fingers to a crisp straightening her hair.

-How can I teach my daughter the definition of real beauty- and that this physical stuff is unimportant compared to what lies beneath the exterior?
+How can we go about Teaching our daughters the definition of real beauty- and that this physical stuff is unimportant compared to what lies beneath the exterior?
 Every day I’m shuffling….trying to indoctrinate her with knowledge, encourage her academic and intellectual pursuits and convince her these are traits which are far more worthy and as seductive as that pin straight hair she pines for….but feeling like I’m engaging in an uphill battle and that we’ve only just begun.

-Sounds simple, Ms. Clark notes but for starters moms need to do away with statements like these; “Let me help you fix your hair so it looks cute,” or “Let’s go to the mall and buy you a new outfit for Grandma’s birthday party.”
+For starters moms need to do away with statements like these; “Let me help you fix your hair so it looks cute,” or “Let’s go to the mall and buy you a new outfit.”

-She suggests moms come up with other mother daughter activities than going to the mall.
+Us moms need to come up with other mother daughter activities than going to the mall.
 Go on a local hike, ride bikes together or do something unique like checking out an art exhibit you normally wouldn’t attend.
-There’s nothing better than getting young girls involved in volunteering and helping others, says Ms. Clark.
+There’s nothing better than getting young girls involved in volunteering and helping others.
 Moms and daughters can volunteer to walk dogs at a local animal shelter; especially since the dogs don’t care if you come with messy hair and worn-out jeans.
 All These experiences ultimately teach girls that what they do is more important than what they look like.

-Of course all this being said, in regard to society’s obsession with appearance and not letting those messages enter my realm of thinking: according to Jan Thomas a mom of two tween daughters, that’s not entirely possible.
+Of course all this being said, in regard to society’s obsession with appearance and not letting those messages enter my realm of thinking is not entirely possible.

 As mothers, when it comes to teaching our daughters about real beauty, we need to work from the inside out.
 And next time I hear even the slightest bit of self defeatist speak I will take her face into my hands and tell her, ” just as you are, simply put, you are enough.”